-This is a Creative Skillset-ticked course with excellent links to international fashion brands, including Burberry, Karen Millen, Abercrombie and Fitch, Adidas, H&M and Iris Van Herpen.
+Our BA (Hons) Fashion Design course has excellent links to international fashion brands, including Burberry, Karen Millen, Abercrombie and Fitch, Adidas, H&M and Iris Van Herpen.

 You will learn to work with different design systems alongside staff who have valuable industry experience with a range of recognised brands.
 Each year, a selection of our final-year students showcase their final year work to industry leaders at events such as Graduate Fashion Week and New Designers in London.

-In your first year, introduction to a number of fashion topics helps you to develop a good foundation of fashion knowledge and skills in both design and technical areas.
+In your first year, you will be introduced to a number of fashion topics, helping you to develop a good foundation of fashion knowledge and skills, in both design and technical areas.

-In the final year, you have the chance to specialise in Fashion Design, Fashion Communication, Garment Technology, Design for Performance, or Fashion Accessories.
-The Fashion Design pathway is for imaginative, motivated and committed students who wish to work within the fashion industry.
+In the final year, you have the chance to specialise in women’s or menswear.
+This Fashion Design course is for imaginative, motivated and committed students who wish to work within the fashion industry.

 "The tutors came to know me well over my study years.
 I had a fantastic support base which meant I was able to find my style and work to the best of my abilities, pushing myself in the last year of my degree."
 Thomasin Gautier-Ollerenshaw